vladen/contract-decorators/SPEC.md

 expect(() => contract.PreconditionError = () => {}).to.throw(TypeError)
 ```

-Calls new PreconditionError with method name, predicate name, argument and argument index when contract is broken.
+Calls new PreconditionError with arguments method name, predicate name, method argument and argument index when contract is broken.

 ```js
 const argument = 1;